 By Nina Reeves and J. Scott Yaruss

-- Get Help: There are many resources available for parents of childen who stutter.
-The third sections discusses these resources and provides parents with an overview of what to expect when they connect with them.
+Get help: There are many resources available for parents of childen who stutter.
+The third section discusses these resources and provides parents with an overview of what to expect when they connect with them.

-- Get Started.
-Section 4 contains specific suggestions about how parents can start helping their child right away.
+Get started: Section four contains specific suggestions about how parents can start helping their child right away.
 The section also contains advice about how parents can respond when their child stutters and how to encourage family members and others to work together to help the child.

-Our goal in preparing this booklet is to prepare parents to support their children, while simultaneously reducing parents' own fears.
-We hope that you will share this booklet with the parents of young children who stutter and help them know that there is hope for their child--and themselves!
+Share this booklet with the parents of young children who stutter to help them know that there is hope for their child—and for themselves!